Bayesian computation for high-dimensional Gaussian Graphical Models with spike-and-slab priors: Introduction

 \item We show empirically that our algorithms enable exact Bayesian inference at a computational efficiency (accuracy vs. clock time) that is comparable to pseudo-likelihood methods, and an order-of-magnitude better than the fastest exact Bayesian algorithms.

 \end{itemize}

-In Section \ref{sec:spike-and-slab}, we review the continuous and discrete spike-and-slab priors and discuss properties of the associated posteriors.
-In Section \ref{sec:posterior-sampling} we present our two MCMC algorithms and analyse their mixing times in Section \ref{sec:algorithmic_guarantees}.
-In Sections \ref{sec:experiments} and \ref{sec:COVID}, we perform numerical comparisons with state-of-the-art algorithms on simulated and real data.
-Section \ref{sec:discussion} concludes.
+In Section \ref{sec:spike-and-slab}, we discuss continuous and discrete spike-and-slab priors and the properties of the associated posteriors.
+In Section \ref{sec:posterior-sampling} we present our local and global MCMC algorithms and analyse their mixing times in Section \ref{sec:algorithmic_guarantees}.
+In Sections \ref{sec:experiments} and \ref{sec:COVID}, we show numerical comparisons with state-of-the-art algorithms on simulated and real data.
+Section \ref{sec:discussion} discusses our empirical findings and the relative advantages of our algorithms, and then concludes.